Social Sciences (PSHE)

-Citizenship and Personal, Social Health Education play an important part in students' experiences at Finham Park.
+Personal, Social Health Education (incorporating Citizenship) plays an important part in students' experiences at Finham Park.
 The aim is for students to not only learn about issues which affect both themselves and the wider world, but to become informed, confident, skilled, active, healthy and socially aware young people.

-The subject is taught in discreet lessons in Years 8 (Citizenship), 10 and 11 (PSHE).
-At present Yr8s also have Citizenship taught through their carousel lessons.
-Importantly, Citizenship is also delivered in two others ways - within other subjects such as Drama, Humanities and RE, and also as part of the students' wider experience of school life.
-The student leader programme, participation in College events, charity fundraising, speaking up in College 'Barazas' and representing the school in fixtures and external events also are all part of the Citizenship experience.
+The subject is taught in discreet lessons in all year groups.
+From 2019, Year 7 and 8 students will have one lesson per week, and Yr9, Yr10 and 11 will have one lesson per fortnight.
+In addition, many strands of Citizenship education and PSHE are delivered within other subjects such as Drama, History and RE, and also as part of the students' wider experience of school life.
+The student leader programme, participation in College events, charity fundraising, and representing the school in fixtures and external events also are all part of the PSHE experience.

 So what kind of topics are taught?